A Rasmussen invariant for links in $\mathbb{RP}^3$: Lee generators and Lee homology

 \subsection{Lee generators}

 For the case of links in $S^3$, each orientation of the given link diagram determines a Lee generator which generates a summand of Lee homology \cite{Lee}.
-For links in $\RP^3$ however, the complex $LC^*(D)$ is only well-defined up to a set of resolution choices (see Definition \ref{def:resolution choices} and Theorem \ref{thm: KC is well-defined}).
+For links in $\RP^3$ however, the complex $LC^*(D)$ is only well-defined up to a set of auxiliary diagram choices (see Definition \ref{def:auxiliary diagram choices} and Theorem \ref{thm: KC is well-defined}).
 As such, our assignments of Lee generators will depend upon these choices, and we will restrict ourselves to certain `preferred' choices for one resolution in particular.

 To begin, we let $D\subset\RP^2$ denote a link diagram with orientation $o$.
+Throughout this section we continue to assume that all auxiliary diagram choices mentioned are using $o$ to determine the choice of local orientations at crossings.
 We then let $D_o$ denote the oriented resolution of $D$ determined by $o$.
 (Note that, for the opposite orientation $\oo$, we have $D_{\oo}=D_o$.)
 The orientations $o,\oo$ for $D$ induce orientations on $D_o=D_{\oo}$.
 Our definition of a Lee generator will depend upon a choice of dividing circle $\mc{C}$ for $D_o$ which in turn induces a third orientation $o_\mc{C}$ on $D_o$.